mlibrary/about-publishing/src/content/features/understanding-disability.md

           terms that define the essence of what it means to be human.
 Rarely has disability been approached as a constructed category forwarded by social institutions seeking to legislate the slippery line that exists between normative biologies and deviant bodies.
-This University of Michigan Press book series identifies the social phantasms that have been projected upon disabled subjects in history and theorizes the shifting coordinates of disabled identities.
+Subtitled "Discourses of Disability" this University of Michigan Press book series identifies the social phantasms that have been projected upon disabled subjects in history and theorizes the shifting coordinates of disabled identities.
       - type: cta
         image: /assets/diaphanous-bodies.jpg
         image_alt: Cover of Diaphanous Bodies book